Lamar Jackson: High school

-Jackson was a standout quarterback at Boynton Beach High School in Boynton Beach, Florida.
-At Boynton Beach, Jackson was a successful read-option quarterback who could run and throw the ball equally well.
-He improved passing accuracy and decision-making by watching hours of film each week.
-In two years at Boynton Beach, Jackson threw for 2,263 yards and 31 touchdowns with nine interceptions.
-Additionally, he ran for 1,624 yards and 22 touchdowns, and had a quarterback rating of 102.7.
 Jackson's last high school game came against a nationally ranked Miami Central High School team during the first round of the 2014 Florida High School Football Playoff 6A tournament.
 Boynton Beach was soundly defeated 49–6, with Jackson throwing two interceptions.
 He also competed for his high school track team, posting a personal record of 11.45 seconds in the 100 meter dash in one track meet.
 Jackson was named the Lou Groza Palm Beach County High School Player of the Year in 2014.

-Recruiting

 Jackson was rated three stars by ESPN.com and 247Sports, but four stars by Rivals.com.
 Despite the disagreement by recruiting companies over his caliber, he received offers from both Power Five schools like Louisville, Florida, Auburn, and Clemson, and mid-major programs like Akron, Western Kentucky, and Marshall.
 All of the major recruiting companies listed Jackson as a top 20 dual-threat quarterback, with 247Sports ranking him as high as #12.
 Jackson's in-state ranking also varied greatly, from as high as #51 from Rivals to as low as #80 by ESPN.
-Jackson visited only four schools (Louisville, Florida, Nebraska, and Mississippi State), and after it appeared he might sign with Florida, Jackson ultimately committed to the University of Louisville after head coach Bobby Petrino promised Jackson's mother that her son would be playing quarterback and nothing else.
+Jackson visited only four schools (Louisville, Florida, Nebraska, and Mississippi State), and, after it appeared he might sign with Florida, Jackson ultimately committed to the University of Louisville.
+Head coach Bobby Petrino promised Jackson's mother that her son would be playing quarterback and nothing else.